GabeUrena/First_Responders_Website/README.md

 # First_Responders_Website
-Ecommerce Site for First Responders
+E-commerce Site for First Responders
+This is my attempt at redoing my Software Engineering project from my junior year of college.